CVI-SZU/CCAM/README.md

 ## For WSSS task

-please refer to the director of './WSSS'
+please refer to the directory of './WSSS'

 ```
 cd WSSS